-(k) Scientific research and economic development ("SR&ED") credits and government grants
+2.3.11 Scientific research and economic development ("SR&ED") credits and government grants

 SR&ED credits are estimated and recognized rateably throughout the year based on management's expectation of projects undertaken for the current year that will comply with the conditions attaching to them.
 SR&ED credits reduce research and development expenses.
-Similarly, government grants, recorded as other revenue, are recognized when all conditions have been met, the grant has been earned and the grant is non-refundable.
-For the year ended December 31, 2023, the Company accrued \$25,000 for SR&ED credits (December 31, 2022 - \$84,996), which are included in Accounts Receivable.
+Similarly, government grants, recorded as other revenue, are recognized when all conditions have been met, the grant has been earned, and the grant is non-refundable.
+For the year ending December 31, 2024, the Company accrued \$31,500 for SR&ED credits (December 31, 2023 - \$25,000), which are included in Accounts Receivable.

-(1) Stock-based compensation
+2.3.12 Stock-based compensation

 Equity-settled share-based payments to employees and others providing services to the Company are measured at the fair value of the equity instruments at the grant date.
-The Company calculates stock-based compensation using the Black-Scholes option pricing model to value the options at the grant date, and subsequently expenses such value rateably over the vesting term.
+The Company calculates stock- based compensation using the Black-Scholes option pricing model to value the options at the grant date, and subsequently expenses such value rateably over the vesting term.